 Keto Thanksgiving recipes don't get any better than this low carb stuffing.
 And I don't know about you, but stuffing is one of my favorite parts of a Thanksgiving meal.

 With that said, typically stuffing is made with white/wheat bread, loaded with carbs, and is not even close to keto friendly.
 So, if a family member is in charge of making it, odds are you'll have to pass.
+But you don't have to skip out on stuffing just because you're on a keto diet, thanks to this recipe!

 I love to make this low carb stuffing because it is just as easy - if not easier - to make than any other homemade stuffing recipe.
 So, if you've made stuffing before, the process will be a breeze.